mssgill/hscSphinx/glossary.rst

     discrete regions (called tesselation).
 HealPix is a popular one in the astronomy community.

-    ..todo:: We support this, but don't actually use it right?
+    ..todo:: We support this, but I don't know of anywhere where we're currently using it.

 Hirata-Seljac-Mandelbaum (HSM)

-    This refers to a collection of shape measurement algorithms coded-up and bundled together, and made public by Chris Hirata, Eros Seljac, and Rachel Mandelbaum.
+    This refers to a collection of shape measurement algorithms coded-up, bundled together, and made public by Chris Hirata, Eros Seljac, and Rachel Mandelbaum.
 The package includes 'KSB' (HSM_KSB), 'regaussianization' (HSM_REGAUSS), 'Bernstein-Jarvis'
     (HSM_BJ), 'linear' (HSM_LINEAR), and a shapelet-based algorithm (HSC_SHAPELET).
+It is enabled by default in the HSC pipeline.

 Kron flux

+.. todo:: write this.

 KSB

+.. todo:: Do we need this?
+Out of scope for this glossary?

 mosaic

-    Mosaic is the name of the HSC software module which performs photometric uber-calibration, tying the photometry measured in different visits in to the same self-consistent system.
+    Mosaic is the name of the HSC software module which performs a photometric uber-calibration, in which the photometry measured in different visits is tied together into the same self-consistent photometric system.

 multifit